skywoodsz/skywoodsz/README.md

 ### Current
 *I am looking for a Ph.D. position in Robotics.*
-*If you are interested in my research, please contact me by email at <skywoodszcn@gmail.com>.*
+*If you are interested in my research, please contact me at <skywoodszcn@gmail.com>.*

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=skywoodsz&show_icons=true&theme=radical)